elastic/elasticsearch-net-example/README.md

 )
 ```

-Here we set up a [WordDelimiterTokenFilter]() which will furter cut terms if they look like two words that are conjoined.
+Here we set up a [WordDelimiterTokenFilter](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/analysis-word-delimiter-tokenfilter.html) which will further cut terms if they look like two words that are conjoined.

 e.g `ShebangModule` will be cut up in `Shebang` and `Module` and because we tell it to preserve the original token `ShebangModule` as a whole
 is kept as well.